 Juggluco 10.0.0 and higher have the possibility to calibrate sensors.

 Blood glucose: Specify which label stands for the blood glucose finger prick measurements.
-Hereafter, all blood glucose values entered under that label will be used for calibration, except when you specify “Exclude” under left middle menu→New amount.
-When the rate of change is too large (absolutely) it will be automatically excluded.
+Hereafter, all blood glucose values entered under that label will be used for calibration, except for glucose values entered with “Exclude” checked (in left middle menu→New amount).
+When the absolute rate of change is too large, the finger-stick blood glucose measurement is automatically excluded.

 You should only exclude glucose values that are not appropriate for calibration because the glucose level is not steady.
-All other values should not be excluded, even when you think that the sensor don’t need to be calibrated.
-When you don’t want to calibrate, unset “Active” and unset right middle menu→Calibrated.
-This way all appropriate glucose values are used for calibration, not only those that don’t agree.
+All other values should be left in, even when you think the sensor doesn't need calibration.
+When you don’t want to calibrate, unset “Active” and in right middle menu unset the ✓'s before Stream, Scans and History and set the [x] after them.
+This way, all appropriate glucose values are used for calibration, not only those that don’t agree.

 Every new finger prick that is not excluded gives a new calibration.
 You can view the calibrations made by pressing “Calibrations” in the sensor information screen.
 You can come to sensor information by long pressing the glucose curve or under left menu→Sensor.
 (Calibrations are specific to a particular sensor.)